solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-09-AzureBatch/README.md

-# Hands on Lab: Azure Batch with PostgreSQL
+# Hands-on Lab: Azure Batch with PostgreSQL

-In this hands on lab you will utilize Azure Batch to connect to your Azure Database for PostgreSQL Flexible Server.
+In this hands-on lab you will utilize Azure Batch to connect to your Azure Database for PostgreSQL Flexible Server.

 ## Setup

 ### Required Resources

-You will need several resource to perform this lab.
+You will need several resources to perform this lab.
 These include:

 - Azure Batch
 - Azure Database for PostgreSQL Flexible Server